AnuragAnalog/games/README.md

 This repo contains some of the programs for playing well-known games using terminal.

-    Note:- "These games doesn't contain any graphics"
+> Note: "These games doesn't contain any graphics"

 **ROCK-PAPER-SCISSORS(RPS)**

-    In this directory it contains files to play rps game, for compilation of the complete program run run.sh file.
+In this directory it contains files to play rps game.

+Run the Makefile to get the executable.

+> If you are a linux user run make in your terminal, else you need to install the make.

 **COWS&BULLS**